 Enquiries into Missing Personnel of the British Army in the Second World War

 At the National Archives in London there are over 2,200 files relating to enquiries into soldiers of the British Army who went missing in the Second World War.
 Their catalogue reference is WO 361 with the WO standing for War Office and the full title is WO 361: War Office: Department of the Permanent Under Secretary of State: Casualties (L) Branch: Enquiries into Missing Personnel, 1939-45 War.
 They are very important documents to consult if you’re researching a soldier who went missing, was killed, or was taken prisoner during the war.
 If you want to find out whether a soldier was reported missing during the war, check the British Army’s casualty lists.
 The files often contain first-hand accounts of fighting, so they are also useful documents to consult if you’re researching a particular unit.
-The files usually relate to a specific theatre of war, prisoner of war camp or the sinking of a ship.
+The files usually relate to a specific theatre of war, prisoner of war camp, or the loss of a ship.

 For example, the first file in the series, WO 361/1 is titled: Casualties at sea, Europe: SS Yorkshire.
 The Yorkshire was torpedoed and sunk on 17 October 1939 by U-37.
 There follows a series of files relating to ships being sunk, including the Gracie Fields, Maid of Kent, Crested Eagle, and the Lancastria.
 If you’re researching a soldier who was on board a ship, you will need to look at the ship’s file and their unit/regiment/corps’ file.
 For example, if you’re researching a soldier of the Auxiliary Military Pioneer Corps who died when the Lancastria sank, you’d need to look at the files covering the sinking of the ship and the file on soldiers of the Auxiliary Military Pioneer Corps who went missing serving with the British Expeditionary Force.
 There are also files relating to individual units.
+If you’re researching a soldier lost on board a ship, there may also be a relevant file in ADM 358: Admiralty: Casualty Branch: Enquiries into Missing Personnel, 1939-1945.
+These files may contain eyewitness accounts of a ship’s loss which can be used to add context.

 A lot of the documents relate to those who died while prisoners of war of the Japanese and many files relate to deaths in specific camps.
 Statements regarding the conditions in the camps are often found in these files as well as accounts of Japanese war crimes.
 Other files relate to specific events, e.g. the bombing of the prisoner of war train at Aquila station on 8 December 1943 or the St Nazaire Raid.
 Most of the files in WO 361 will belong to one of the theatres of war listed below but there are also smaller numbers for Norway, Netherlands East Indies, etc.